Theri (soundtrack): Release

 The audio rights of the film, were acquired by Think Music.
 By early-March 2016, the makers confirmed that the audio would be released on 20 March 2016.
 G. V. Prakash handed the master copy of the film's music album to the producer, days prior to the launch.
 The track list of the film released on 17 March 2016.
-The audio launch event took place Sathyam Cinemas, Chennai with Vijay, director Atlee, composer G. V. Prakash Kumar, producer Thanu and other film's cast and crew, attended the event, excluding Samantha Ruth Prabhu.
+The audio launch event took place Sathyam Cinemas, Chennai with Vijay, director Atlee, composer G. V. Prakash Kumar, producer Thanu and other film's cast and crew attended the event.
 The event was telecasted on Star Vijay on 3 April 2016.

 Besides the album having seven songs, an eight track was added as a supplementary for the film on 31 March 2016.
 It was completed within eight days and was released on 10 April 2016.
 The song titled "Hey Aasman" is sung by Yash Golcha, and featured Hindi lyrics written by Vishal Chandrashekhar.

 Track listing

+Background score

+The original background score was released on 22 June 2017, coinciding with Vijay's birthday.
+The album featured 23 tracks in total.